 Tutorial background music

 Adding background music can be nice to fill in the lulls of silence, but it can be distracting when it’s competing with the voice of someone speaking.
-5-Minute Crafts does a good job with music in the tutorial hacks video below.
+5-Minute Crafts does a good job of using music in the tutorial hacks video below.
 This is also a great example of showing, not telling.

-Publishing your video
+6. Publish your video

 When you’ve finished editing your video and it’s time to publish, there are a number of options to consider.

-The downside to YouTube is that since it is so popular, it’s easy for a video to get lost in the noise if not optimized for search.
+The downside to YouTube is that since it's so popular, it’s easy for a video to get lost in the noise if not optimized for search.
 Furthermore, given the topic of your tutorial video, it’s quite likely that your video will be listed right next to your competitor’s.
 This isn’t necessarily a bad thing, but something to consider nonetheless.